Back to blog

 The Most Overlooked Document in the Stack

-When buyers receive a resale package, they tend to focus on the CC&Rs and the financial statements.
-That makes sense — those are the documents that tell you the rules and the money situation.
+Buyers get a resale package and go straight for the CC&Rs and the financial statements.
+Fair enough.
+Those tell you the rules and the money situation.

-But there's a document in most resale packages that gets skimmed or ignored entirely: the board meeting minutes.
-And honestly, the minutes often tell you more about the real state of the community than any financial statement ever could.
+But there's a document buried in most resale packages that almost nobody reads carefully: the board meeting minutes.
+I'd argue the minutes tell you more about the real condition of a community than the financials do.

 Meeting minutes are the unfiltered record of what the board is actually talking about.
 And what they're talking about is what matters.